How much time does it take to start a medical practice?

 The most common estimates for startup costs for ophthalmologists are between $200-300K, with a $100K line of credit to cover operating expenses after opening, as it typically takes three to six months to break even.
 I know many colleagues who took no or minimal salary their first year.

 Although this sounds like a lot, if you choose to join a practice and buy in the number can be higher.
 I have heard of up to $400 to $500 grand.
-The money you invest in starting a practice is not a sinkhole- at the least you should be able to sell your equipment, at the best you might be able to sell your practice to a buyer for goodwill and equipment value (a blog post on practice valuations will follow).
+The money you invest in starting a practice is not a sinkhole- at the least you should be able to sell your equipment, at the best you might be able to sell your practice to a buyer for goodwill and equipment value (a blog post on practice valuations is here, along with one about the pros and cons of buying an existing practice).

 The two most important factors for startup costs are how much your equipment costs, and how much you pay in tenant improvements.
 If you buy lots of brand new equipment, your startup will cost more than someone who buys less equipment and buys it used.